 Long hours, low energy and upcoming deadlines.
-All these problems face programmers, developers and creative minds so it isn't uncommon to grab one when for needing an energy jolt.
+All these problems face programmers, developers and creative minds so it isn't uncommon to grab one when you're needing an energy jolt.

 Now granted, we may seem biased since we are a coffee company, however we appreciate the purpose energy drinks serve in our industry and intend to give the pros and cons of each drink fairly.

 What is an Energy Drink?

 Energy drinks are mainly marketed as products that increase focus, mental awareness and physical performance.
 Aside from multivitamins, they are the most popular dietary supplement consumed by young adults.

 Caffeine content between coffee and energy drinks can differ based on many factors, but in most cases you'll generally find more caffeine in coffee than energy drinks.
 For instance, a typical cup of coffee can contain as much as 175mg of caffeine, where an 8oz can of Red Bull will have around 80mg.

 One thing to consider is the added "booster" ingredients that are present in energy drinks such as taurine can help avoid energy crashes and boost athletic performance, so keep that in mind before hitting the gym or pounding the pavement for your afternoon jog.

 Glucose, sodium citrate, artificial colors and flavors.
 These aren't the ingredients of your favorite soft drink, they're ingredients commonly found in your average can of Red Bull.
 Coffee on the other hand contains only one ingredient...coffee.
 You can't get much more cut and dry than that.
 Coffee is a great source of caffeine without all the added ingredients if you're looking to keep track of what you're putting into your body.